bradwestness/bradwestness.github.io/_posts/2024/2024-04-16-on-air-light-with-home-assistant-part-2.md

 mode: single
 ```

 > Note: I used a "building block" with **or** logic to handle multiple states of the Zoom Active sensor from HASS.Agent.
-If the computer is alseep or turned off, the sensor will be unavailable and the automation won't be able to get the numeric state of the sensor, so using the "or" logic ensures that all three states are covered: the sensor is unavailable, unknown, or known but in the "off" state.
+If the computer is alseep or turned off, the sensor will be unavailable and the automation won't be able to get the numeric state of the sensor, so using the "or" logic ensures that all three states are covered: the sensor is unavailable, unknown, or known but in the "inactive" state.

 ##### WLED Turned On - Zoom Active